hswind4/IAMReX/README.md

 ## Acknowledgements

-We are grateful to Ann Almgren, Andy Nonaka, Andrew Myers, Axel Huebl, and Weiqun Zhang in the Lawrence Berkeley National Laboratory (LBNL) for their discussions related to [AMReX](https://github.com/AMReX-Codes/amrex) and [IAMR](https://github.com/AMReX-Fluids/IAMR).
+We are grateful to Ann Almgren, Andy Nonaka, Andrew Myers, Axel Huebl, Marc Day, and Weiqun Zhang in the Lawrence Berkeley National Laboratory (LBNL) for their discussions related to [AMReX](https://github.com/AMReX-Codes/amrex) and [IAMR](https://github.com/AMReX-Fluids/IAMR).
 Y.Z. and Z.Z. also thank Prof. Lian Shen, Prof. Ruifeng Hu, and Prof. Xiaojing Zheng during their Ph.D. studies.